Meet Ba-ba-baby the house sheep

 Video

-Baby, an orphaned lamb, has got her feet under the table in a farmhouse in Lurgan, County Armagh.
+Baby, an orphaned sheep, has got her feet under the table in a farmhouse in Lurgan, County Armagh.

 Gerard Mitchell took her in five months ago, bottle feeding her and giving her free reign of his house.